sparkflows/sparkflows-docs/docs/jupyter-guide/analytical-apps/creating-jupyter-notebook-connection.rst

        :alt: jupyter-notebook
        :width: 60%

    ..
-Note:: Make sure that the **Path** updated should be accessible from Fire Insights VM.
+Note:: Make sure that the **Path** updated should be accessible from Sparkflows VM.

 #.
 Once you have updated the above parameters, click on **Save** to save the connection.